chincoe/chayns-helper/docs/functions/HttpClient.md

 functions `.then(successFn, errorFn)`, `.catch(errorFn)` and `.finally(alwaysFn)`.

 ### Examples
+Note: These examples assume that an instance of `HttpClient` called `request` has already been created.

 * Set logLevel for 3xx response status codes to warning, 4xx to error and for 500 to critical